sebastianromerocruz/game-programming-in-assembly/LECTURE_NOTES.md

         |
         S1 ––– S2 ––– S3 ––– S4
                               |
+        S4 ––– S3 ––– S2 ––– S1
+        |
+        E1 ––– E2 ––– E3 ––– E4
+                              |
         T4 ––– T3 ––– T2 ––– T1
         |
+        T1 ––– T2 ––– T3 ––– T4
+                              |
-        E1 ––– E2 ––– E3 ––– E4 ––– ...
+... ––– E4 ––– E3 ––– E2 ––– E1
 ```

-<sub>**Figure 15**: A visualisation of how each of the four bytes dedicated to each letter are stored in memory–contiguously (that is, stored right next to each other in memory).</sub>
+<sub>**Figure 15**: A visualisation of how each of the four bytes dedicated to each letter are stored in memory–contiguously (that is, stored right next to each other in memory). `1` corresponds to the vertical position byte, `2` corresponds to the the tile byte, `3` the attributes byte, and `4` the horizontal position byte.</sub>

 6502 assembly has this gnarly way of addressing data that is contiguous called **absolute indexed** addressing.
 This effectively means that we can offset which location we are accessing by a certain index.
 For example, if we wanted to load the value stored 3 bytes away from location `$0100`, we would do the following: